Biden is giving an Oval Office address to push for more spending on Israel and Ukraine

 There are other national security priorities that Biden may address in his remarks, too.

-He had asked Congress for $4 billion in funding to deal with fentanyl trafficking and issues at the southern U.S. border, but that money also was left out of this fall's funding bill.
+It's possible Biden could ask for more funding for Taiwan, as well.
+He had also asked Congress for $4 billion in funding to deal with fentanyl trafficking and issues at the southern U.S. border, but that money also was left out of this fall's funding bill.
+Both funding for Taiwanand border security are elements some Republican leaders in Congress have shown support for.

+"In the coming days, it will be the Senate's responsibility to take strong and decisive action to put support behind Israel's self-defense, equip Ukraine for victory ... and help Taiwan deter growing threats," Senate Minority Leader Mitch McConnell said Thursday.

+Combining several different issues into one bill could be a risky move in a divided Congress, but Sen. Dan Sullivan, R-Alaska, told NPR it could help broaden support for the funding.

 Biden has said it's critical for the U.S. to show leadership in the world, including on funding for both Ukraine and Israel.